 Incorporate these powerhouses into your daily meals:

 - Colorful Fruits & Berries: Blueberries, strawberries, and citrus fruits deliver vitamin C and flavonoids that reduce inflammation.
-According to a glaucoma.org study, eating lots of berries could lower glaucoma risk by as much as 25 percent.
+Some research suggests that diets rich in fruits and vegetables, including berries and citrus fruits, may be associated with a lower risk of glaucoma.

-- Whole Grains: Oats, brown rice, and quinoa supply fiber and antioxidants that help manage blood pressure, a known risk factor for glaucoma.
+- Whole grains, such as oats, brown rice, and quinoa, supply fiber and antioxidants that help manage blood pressure, a known risk factor for glaucoma.

 - Nuts & Seeds: Almonds and flaxseeds provide vitamin E and omega-3 fatty acids, which protect cell membranes in the eye.

-- Fatty Fish: Salmon, mackerel, and sardines deliver EPA and DHA, improving ocular blood flow and reducing intraocular pressure in some patients.
+- Fatty Fish: Salmon, mackerel, and sardines contain EPA and DHA, which can improve ocular blood flow and reduce intraocular pressure in some patients.

 Foods to Support Glaucoma Management